 Important information on Undergraduate timetable course clashes

 A timetable clash occurs when two or more of the courses you have chosen have teaching (lectures, seminars, classes or workshops/help sessions) scheduled at the same time (regardless if it is on campus or online).

-Every effort is made by the School to avoid clashes between compulsory and optional courses however due to the number of optional course available on some programmes it is not always possible.
+Every effort is made by the School to avoid clashes between compulsory and optional courses however due to the number of optional courses available on some programmes it is not always possible.

 Personal timetable will be published during the week before Michaelmas Term begins.
 Students who have registered for this academic year and made all their course selections in LSE for You but cannot view a personal timetable or can see a partial timetable are likely to have a timetable clash.
 More information can be found here on personal timetable publication dates.

 How to check if I have a clash?

 Step 1: Check in LSE for You (LFY)

 Check the student timetable clashes screen in LSE for You.
 Please note this screen only shows simple clashes that are not complex in nature and it is advisable that you also use the full timetable by following the link below to check all of your course timings to check for clashes.

 Timetables viewed by course code - check all, Lecture, Workshop, Seminar and Class Times.
 (You will need to use your LSE username and password) Published Mid-September.

 Lecture & Seminar Timetables - (Password not required - for students who have not yet registered for this Academic year) Published Mid-August.

 Step 2: Get Advice from Academic Mentor